TigreGotico/ovos-simple-listener/README.md

 run `ovos_simple_listener/__main__.py` in place of ovos-dinkum-listener, plugins are selected from the default OVOS config `~/.config/mycroft/mycroft.conf`

-> NOTE: wake word currently hardcoded to "hey mycroft", multiple wake words are NOT supported

 ## Library Usage

 To use `ovos-simple-listener`, you can initialize it with the desired components (microphone, STT, VAD, and wake word) as shown in the example below: